gabrielbanda0/gabrielbanda0/README.md

 ## Hi there, my name is Gabriel 👋

-I am a senior at the University of Texas at Austin studying Electrical & Computer Engineering.
-I have had the privilege of receiving a full ride through various scholarships that I have applied for.
-Throughout my undergraduate journey, I have participated in various activities, such as being part of my school's band program, starting a food Instagram account, studying abroad, and taking on several leadership roles within my Society of Hispanic Professional Engineers (SHPE) chapter.

-Additionally, I have had several internship experiences.
-Most notably, I have been a Software Engineer intern at Microsoft and at Dell Technologies.
-I am passionate about my Hispanic community and strive to make a positive impact through my work and involvement.
-I am seeking full-time employment opportunities, so please reach out at banda.gabriel100@gmail.com.
+I’m a recent graduate of the University of Texas at Austin, where I earned my degree in Electrical & Computer Engineering.
+I’ll be joining Microsoft full-time as a Software Engineer in August 2025.

+During my undergrad, I interned at Microsoft and Dell Technologies, studied abroad, marched in the UT band, and held multiple leadership roles in my SHPE chapter.
+I was honored to receive the Undergraduate Student Leadership Award in Engineering, a distinction recognizing leadership across the entire Cockrell School of Engineering student body.

+Feel free to reach out at banda.gabriel100@gmail.com!